voxpupuli/puppet-consul/README.md

 The api token may be the master token, another management token, or any client token with sufficient privileges.

+**NOTE:** This module currently cannot parse ACL tokens generated through means other than this module.
+Don't mix Puppet and Non-puppet ACLs for best results!
+(pull requests welcome to allow it to co-exist with ACLs generated with normal HCL)

 ## Prepared Queries and Prepared Query Templates

 ```puppet